 But then there is another kind which is more invasive and possibly more general, in that it is beginning to affect many more people.
 What I am talking about is the apparent injustice of so many rules, regulations and laws introduced to (allegedly) reduce crime and apprehend offenders.

 We, as a Society, have got things all mixed up and up-side down.
-What got me thinking about this are some ‘safety features’ recently introduced to the ATM of my local bank.
-There are bright orange stickers warning users to make sure there is no one looking on; to ensure they cover the key-pad with one hand while keying in their PIN and such like.
+What got me thinking about this are the ‘safety features’ introduced at all ATMs.
+There are warnings to users to make sure there is no one looking on; to ensure they cover the key-pad with one hand while keying in their PIN and such like.
 I have nothing against these warnings but who are the people most affected and inconvenienced?
 We are!
 Normal people going about their lawful business.

 Some cities have ‘no go’ areas where ‘normal’ people are discouraged from visiting.
 Then there are those walled and guarded estates with remote controlled gates and motion activated flood-lights that some of us like to live in.